AKORA-Studios/Calq/README.md

 Note: This project uses [SwiftLint](https://github.com/realm/SwiftLint) to ensure a readble code style.

 ### Project Structure
+- native SwiftUI, no other dependencies needed uwu
 - There are no other dependencies included in this project (so no cocoapods or swift packages)
 - Every View/Screen ideally should have its own viewmodel ([Reference Link](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel))
 - Every Screen Class (like Settings for example) with its Viewmodels and Subscreens should have its own Folder